 Because there are so many factors that can affect the tasting profile of coffee, the Chemex brand makes patented filters that are not bleached.
 This ensures that there are no bitter or chemical based undertones in your coffee.

 If you’re serious about how you brew your coffee then the Chemex range is for you.
-If you prefer something quicker, then you better go for an automatic coffee maker.
+If you prefer something quicker, then you better go for a drip coffee maker.

 But how do you brew coffee using a Chemex coffee maker?
 Read the following brewing guide below.